 The Board of Education believes that it is in the best interest of students to complete a full, four-year high school program of studies and extra-curricular activities.
 However the Board recognizes that there may be individual cases in which the interests of students would be served best through an early graduation plan.
 This is typically completed through attending the Middie Virtual Program and not at the MHS building.
+Students and their parents must meet with the student's school counselor to consider their options and to secure the paperwork for approval.
 Accordingly, the early graduation plan for MHS shall be based on the following consideration and procedures: